Supersonic-Sites/FinelyTunedTechnologies/content/about.md

     cta: Our Services
     desc: >
       Finely Tuned Technologies was founded by Richard Stokes in 2007.
-Richard’s team  brings 30 years of electrical engineering and audio video systems design and installation expertise to the table.
+Richard’s team  brings 30 years of electrical and audio video systems design and installation expertise to the table.

       <br><br>